 Horror purists will argue that Cannibal Holocaust was the first true ‘found footage’ horror film, and they’re not wrong.
 But how many people have seen Cannibal Holocaust?
-That controversial exploitation film most certainly had an influence on The Blair Witch Project, but Myrick and Sanchez deserve credit for popularizing the format among mainstream audiences.
-Prior to The Blair Witch Project, I had never seen a movie filmed with the handheld camera approach.
-Back in those days, Cannibal Holocaust was hard to find in video stores.
-As a result, Blair Witch felt different from other horror films; it felt revolutionary at the time.
+That controversial exploitation film most certainly had an influence on The Blair Witch Project.
+Yet Myrick and Sanchez deserve credit for popularizing the format.
+Prior to The Blair Witch Project, audiences had probably never seen a movie filmed with handheld cameras.
+In the 1990’s, Cannibal Holocaust was hard to find in video stores.
+As a result, Blair Witch felt different from other horror films; it felt revolutionary.

-It’s The Blair Witch Project that deserves credit – for better or worse – for carving out a brand new subgenre in horror.
-Blumhouse’s Paranormal Activity franchise would solidify the ‘found footage’ as a viable financial direction for low-budget horror filmmaking, but it was Blair Witch that got the ball rolling.
-In addition, unlike many of the found footage films produced over the years, The Blair Witch Project has a genuine rationale for employing the filming device.
+It’s The Blair Witch Project that deserves credit – for better or worse – for carving out a brand new horror subgenre.
+Several years later, the Paranormal Activity franchise would solidify ‘found footage’ as a viable financial direction for low-budget horror filmmaking.
+But Blair Witch got the ball rolling.
+And unlike many found footage movies, The Blair Witch Project offers a genuine rationale for employing the filming device.

-Perhaps the most common criticism of found footage horror films is the lack of a convincing reason for why people would continue filming while horrific things are unfolding around them.
+Perhaps the most common criticism of found footage horror is the failure to explain why anyone would keep filming admidst impending doom.
 The Blair Witch Project doesn’t completely dodge this criticism.
-However, its faux-documentary style is an intentional design intended to offer some commentary on the public need to watch others’ tragedies.
+However, its faux-documentary style is an intentional design.
+There’s a subtext to the movie that offers some commentary on the public need to watch others’ tragedies.
 That is, there is a reason for using the technique to the tell the story.

 Myrick and Sanchez’s indie horror was released at the end of a decade that saw the birth of the 24-hours news cycle.

-Myrick and Sanchez’s indie-horror was released at the end of a decade that saw the birth of the 24-hour news cycle.
-It’s the same decade where people sat glued to their TV sets to watch OJ Simpson’s white Ford Bronco being pursued by police in real time.
-This is the same decade where millions of people watched daily updates on trials for the Menendez Brothers and Michael Jackson.
-The found footage technique in The Blair Witch Project, and its faux-documentary conceit, is essential for addressing some of these larger issues.
+The Blair Witch Project was released at the end of a decade that saw the birth of the 24-hour news cycle.
+It’s the decade where people sat glued to their TV’s, watching the OJ Simpson white Ford Bronco chase.
+This is the same decade where millions of people watched daily updates for the Menendez Brothers and Michael Jackson trials.
+The The Blair Witch Project’s faux-documentary conceit is essential for addressing some of these larger issues.

 The Blair Witch Project is Scary

 Contrary to some polarized opinions, The Blair Witch Project is a genuinely scary psychological horror film.
 Myrick and Sanchez do a lot of things right.
-A slow burn approach to horror requires a tricky balance between not showing too much too soon and just being plain boring.
+A slow burn approach is a tricky balance.
+On the one hand, you’d don’t want to show too much too soon.
+Show too little, too slowly, and it’s just plain boring.
 The Blair Witch Project slowly piles on its scares; it’s horror by a ‘thousand cuts’ so to speak.
-Most importantly, Myrick and Sanchez understand one the most basic premises of horror – sometimes what you don’t see is scarier than what you do see.
-When Heather screams ‘What is that‘ after the three campers are chased from their tent in the middle of the night, it’s a terrifying moment and you see nothing.
+Most importantly, Myrick and Sanchez understand one the most basic premises of horror.
+That is, sometimes what you don’t see is scarier than what you do see.
+When Heather screams ‘What is that‘ after something chases them from their tent, it’s a terrifying moment.
+And you see absolutely nothing.
 Everything in The Blair Witch Project is left to your imagination.

 …The Blair Witch Project is a genuinely scary psychological horror film.

-Lastly, the conclusion of The Blair Witch Project, with Michael standing in the corner, remains one of my favourite ‘scary movie scenes’ of all time.
-It is one of the only horror film scenes to give me nightmares as an adult.
-After watching the movie for the first time, I woke up several times over the night and thought I could see someone standing in the corner of my room.
-What makes this scene work so well are the painstaking efforts to establish the mythology of the ‘Blair Witch’ earlier in the movie.
-It’s a fantastic payoff and one that shows the filmmakers had a tremendous amount of respect for their audience to piece together the story and really understand what was happening.
+The Blair Witch Project’s ending is another illustration of minimalist horror.
+What makes this scene work so well are the early painstaking efforts to establish the ‘Blair Witch’ mythology.
+It’s a fantastic payoff and one that shows the filmmakers had a tremendous amount of respect for their audience.
+No lazy expository dialogue.
+Instead, Myrick and Sanchez trusted the audience to piece together the story and really understand what was happening.

 The Blair Witch Project is A Horror Classic

 Over the years, I’ve learned to just ignore the criticisms of The Blair Witch Project.
 It’s a movie that I consistently re-visit every Halloween without getting tired of it.
-Even if you’re not as enthusiastic about the movie itself, it’s hard to deny the cultural impact of The Blair Witch Project and its role in the horror genre.
-Myrick and Sanchez’s little indie horror film popularized an entire subgenre and arguably showed how viral marketing could work just as well as mainstream marketing efforts.
-It’s also a reminder that no special effects or make-up can produce anything as scary as what our imagination can create.
+Even if you’re not a fan, it’s hard to deny The Blair Witch Project’s cultural impact.
+Myrick and Sanchez’s little indie horror film popularized an entire subgenre.
+Years before social media, they showed how viral marketing could work just as well as mainstream marketing efforts.
+It’s also a reminder that no amount special effects can produce anything as scary as our own imagination.